aguilar8788/GalvanizeReads/README.md

 #A deployed version of the app can be found at https://galvanize-reads-paguilar.herokuapp.com/

-Technologies Use:
+Technologies Used:
-Node.js
+Node.js,
-Express.js
+Express.js,
-Handlebars
+Handlebars,
-Knex.js
+Knex.js,
 PostgreSQL

 #to contribute to app